Call for Proposals

 New Life for Main Street Buildings

 In recent years, Madison has experienced a resurgence in successful Main Street downtown building rehabs completed by people with no professional real estate development experience.
-Enjoy a panel discussion with property owners who share what encouraged them to take on a neglected building, incentives that helped with the financing, and lessons learnedoften through trial and error.
-This session is a companion to the afternoon Main Street loft tour Thursday afternoon (pre-registration required for the tour).
-Speakers: Rebeccah Brown, Vice President of Global Regulatory Affairs, MiMedx; Matt Chandler, Owner, Chandler Hotel; and Brantly and Katie Beck, Owners, SwellStay
+Enjoy a panel discussion with property owners who share what encouraged them to take on a neglected building, incentives that helped with the financing, and lessons learned–often through trial and error.
+This session is a companion to the Main Street loft tour Thursday afternoon (pre-registration required for the tour).
+Moderator: Valecia Crisafulli, Board Member, Madison Main Street Speakers: Rebeccah Brown, Vice President of Global Regulatory Affairs, MiMedx; Matt Chandler, Owner, Chandler Hotel; and Brantley and Katie Beck, Owners, SwellStay

 Eagle Cotton Mill Tours

-Join representatives of the redevelopment team for a behind-the-scenes look at an award-winning transformation.
-Learn how a consortium of partners including Riverton LLC, the City of Madison, and the Indiana Economic Development Corporation created an amenity designed to boost the entire region.
-Today the Eagle Cotton Mill is a regional destination for tourists and conference groups and an economic powerhouse in Madison’s National Historic Landmark District.
+Join representatives of the redevelopment team for a brief behind-the-scenes look at an award-winning transformation.
+During dinner you’ll learn how a consortium of partners including Riverton LLC, the City of Madison, and the Indiana Economic Development Corporation created an amenity designed to boost the entire region.
+Today, the Eagle Cotton Mill is a regional destination for tourists and conference groups and an economic powerhouse in Madison’s National Historic Landmark District.

-Dinner & Plenary Session: From Eyesore to Asset: Rehabbing Vacant Industrial Buildings
+Dinner & Plenary: From Eyesore to Asset: Rehabbing Vacant Industrial Buildings

 5:30 – 7:30 p.m.